Xenoxiluna/Terraria-World-Parser/README.md

 let path: String = "/Users/Xenoxiluna1/Desktop/test2.wld"
 let nsData = try Data(contentsOf: URL(fileURLWithPath: path))
 var world: WorldFile = WorldFile(data: nsData)
+try world.parseWorldFile()
 ```

-#### The world version is expected to be 226 or higher.
+#### The world version is expected to be 194 or higher.
 Please be aware that this parser will fail if the world does not meet that condition.

 ## Dependencies